lokidokicoki/lokidokicoki.github.io/_misc/our-heroes.md

 ## Ningri Golith

+"Give it up for pimp daddy NinnyG!"

 Nordzwergar wizard from (one of) the Zwergar stadts in the Shirak Wastes

 ![Ningri Golith](/assets/ningri-golith.png)

 ## Luas

+"I give it you for a nice price, yes?"

 Erilean sorcerer, definitely not a charlatan, nope, he is as honest as the day is long.

 ## Graxari

+"Grax, but I'm more fabulous"

 An Ur'Ku bard-barian hailing from Dar'Sek